Tinkerforge/doc/en/source/Hardware/Bricklets/Industrial_Analog_Out.rst

 * Simultaneous programmable voltage and current output
 * Outputs voltage between 0V and 10V
 * Outputs current between 0mA and 24mA
-* No external supply necessary
+* No external power supply necessary

 .. _industrial_analog_out_bricklet_description:

 Description
 -----------

 The Industrial Analog Out :ref:`Bricklet <primer_bricklets>`
 can be used to extend the features of :ref:`Bricks <primer_bricks>` by the capability to output voltage and current.

 Voltage and current output are simultaneous.
-The voltage can be given in mV and the current in µV.
+The voltage can be given in mV and the current in µA.

 Technical Specifications
 ------------------------